dev-gsilv/dev-gsilv/README.md

 <h1 align="center">
-  Hello World!
-I'm Guilherme G. Silva 👋
+  Hello World! 👋
-<h3 align="center">Backend Developer</h3>
 </h1>

 <div align="left">

----

 ### 👨‍💻 About me

-I'm Guilherme, a passionate junior backend developer based in Brasília/DF - Brazil.
-I possess a keen attention to detail, and I'm a supportive team player known for my strong collaborative abilities.
-Furthermore, I lived in Costa Rica for about 5 years.
-In that time, I gained 3+ years of work experience at a tech-related position, where I was promoted to senior associate.
-Over those years, I built strong communication and leadership skills.
+I'm Guilherme, software developer based in Brasília/Federal District, Brazil.
+Here I share with you a little bit of my journey so far: I've studied Pharmacy in my early 20s, went to work in another state, then moved to Costa Rica and lived there for about five years.
+Hustled on some jobs, then joined Amazon.
+There I was promoted to senior associate and developed ever further my communication, problem-solving, continuous improvement, collaborative and leadership skills.
 I speak English, Spanish and Portuguese.

-I've studied and created projects mainly with <b>JavaScript, Node.js, Express.js, RESTful API, Mongoose ODM, AWS EC2 and Git</b>.
-Besides that, I've been studying also <b>Java, TypeScript, Nest.js, Prisma ORM, Java, MySQL, Postgres, Bash scripting, React, Tailwind, Docker, GitHub Actions (Continuous Integration / Continuous Deployment)</b>.
-To keep up with the ever-changing tech field, I consistently create small projects with new technologies and seek out new connections to expand my network.
+I've studied and created projects mainly with <b>Javascript, Typescript, Node.js, Express.js, Java, Spring Boot, MySQL, PostgreSQL, Prisma, MongoDB, Mongoose, RESTful API, Git and Bash</b>.
+Besides that, I've been studying also Nest.js, AWS, Docker, GitHub Actions (Continuous Integration and Continuous Deployment) and Unity Testing.
+To keep up with the ever-changing tech field, I consistently create personal projects and seek out new connections to expand my network.

 Feel free to get in touch, I'd like to get to know you! <b>:)</b>